johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 Following a review of the wireframes, it was agreed that we go with the following
 solution:

-● Display a secondary search input text field (only for users in this type of search funnel), below the primary search field, called ‘ **tailor pick-up point’** which would only display when the user entered a non-airport pick-up location.
+*Display a secondary search input text field (only for users in this type of search funnel), below the primary search field, called ‘ **tailor pick-up point’** which would only display when the user entered a non-airport pick-up location.

-● This field would then allow the user to perform an auto-completed search term which contains major landmarks, districts and buildings (such as train stations) in order for them to provide their exact pick-up point.
+*This field would then allow the user to perform an auto-completed search term which contains major landmarks, districts and buildings (such as train stations) in order for them to provide their exact pick-up point.